 - BTUs: 26,500

-This quality Nexgrill model features two burners that put out a combined 28,000 BTUs, which is plenty of heat for its modest 290 square inches of cooking space (not including the warming rack).
+This quality Nexgrill model features two burners that put out a combined 28,000 BTUs, which is plenty of heat for its 385.16 square inches of cooking space (including the warming rack).
 The Nexgrill also comes with convenient features, including all-weather wheels that let the chef maneuver the grill into place, a removable grease tray for drippings, and hooks that hold three grill tools.